gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 For the Laptop installation, It took me very long time to figure out the right version of CUDA/cuDNN that will match the selected version of TensorFlow-GPU then later I found this link which clearly states the required CUDA/cuDNN versions:

 https://www.tensorflow.org/install/install_sources

-# When and why we use FCN ?

-traditional convolutional networks (**CNN**) are having fully connected layers at the end (as shown above) hence cannot manage different input sizes, where as fully convolutional networks (**FCN**) can have **only convolutional layers** or layers which can manage different input sizes and are faster at that task.
-This is possible because output depends only on the local area of input; So input can be of arbitrary size and produce correspondingly-sized output with efficient inference and learning.